dragonflyoss/nydus/docs/containerd-env-setup.md

 # Nydus Setup for Containerd Environment

 This document will walk through how to setup a nydus image service to work with containerd.
-It assumes that you already have containerd installed.
+It assumes that you already have `containerd` installed.
 If not, please refer to [containerd documents](https://github.com/containerd/containerd/blob/master/docs/ops.md) on how to install and set it up.

-### Install all nydus binaries
+## Install All Nydus Binaries

 Get `nydus-image`, `nydusd`, `nydusify`, `ctr-remote`, `nydus-overlayfs` and `containerd-nydus-grpc` binaries from [release](https://github.com/dragonflyoss/image-service/releases/latest) page.